OpShin/opshin-pioneer-program/README.md

 #### Kupo (Optional)
 Kupo is a database that supports fast queries to the Cardano blockchain.
-Although not needed for simple use cases, it can offer more speed in exchange for more storage requirements.
+Although not needed for simple use cases, it can offer more speed in exchange for more storage and memory usage.

 ```bash
 # starts the cardano node and ogmios with kupo (disabled by default)